krzemienski/awesome-from-stars/README.md

 * [langchain-ai/local-deep-researcher](https://github.com/langchain-ai/local-deep-researcher): Fully local web research and report writing assistant
 * [MatchbookLab/local-persist](https://github.com/MatchbookLab/local-persist): Create named local volumes that persist in the location(s) you want
 * [mudler/LocalAGI](https://github.com/mudler/LocalAGI): LocalAGI is a powerful, self-hostable AI Agent platform designed for maximum privacy and flexibility.
 A complete drop-in replacement for OpenAI's Responses APIs with advanced agentic capabilities.
 No clouds.
 Local AI that works on consumer-grade hardware (CPU and GPU).
-* [mudler/LocalAI](https://github.com/mudler/LocalAI): :robot: The free, Open Source alternative to OpenAI, Claude and others.
-Self-hosted and local-first.
-Drop-in replacement,  running on consumer-grade hardware.
+* [mudler/LocalAI](https://github.com/mudler/LocalAI): LocalAI is the open-source AI engine.
+Run any model - LLMs, vision, voice, image, video - on any hardware.
 No GPU required.
-Runs gguf, transformers, diffusers and many more.
-Features: Generate Text, MCP, Audio, Video, Images, Voice Cloning, Distributed, P2P and decentralized inference
 * [go-skynet/LocalAI-frontend](https://github.com/go-skynet/LocalAI-frontend): None
 * [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT): Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 * [tattn/LocalLLMClient](https://github.com/tattn/LocalLLMClient): Swift package to run local LLMs on iOS, macOS, Linux